 As a patient of UC Davis Medical Center, you have the following responsibilities:

-- To follow UC Davis Health System rules and regulations for patient care and conduct, including smoking, cell phone and electrically powered equipment regulations and the visitor policy.
+- To follow UC Davis Health rules and regulations affecting patient care and conduct, including smoking, cell phone and electrically powered equipment regulations, and the visitor policy.